gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 stirs the cobwebs behind me as I straighten up.

 My sword is on my hip, but my spear is already in my right hand.
-I pick up my lantern with my left and turned around as if to walk back the way I came.
+I pick up my lantern with my left and turn as if to walk back the way I came.
 There's nothing there except the cobwebs and the tiny lights glittering on the trees.

 I feel motion again behind me on the other side of the well.
 How did it move that fast?
 Or are there two of them?
 I slide my hand down the haft of my spear